juanburgos/100-days-of-code/log.md

 ### Day05

-**Today's Progress**: Took the time to practice the very basic HTML & CSS that I learned, and tried to keep it as simple as only the things that I could remember without referencing a lot.
+**Today's Progress**: Took the time to practice the very basic HTML & CSS that I learnt, and tried to keep it as simple as only the things that I could remember without referencing a lot.
 Made a landing page for my Bassist website.

 **Thoughts**: Turned out to be a good exercise.
 Page needs lots of work.
 Have to make it mobile responsive.